Matra Enthusiasts Club UK

 - What carburettors were fitted to the Murena models?

-opening one whilst the Solex is progressive.
-If you're not sure what that means, the Weber is
+36 DCNVA on the Murena 1.6 is a progressive.
+If you're not sure what that means, a simultaneous

-like two carbs. in one and both throttles always open and close together; whereas the Solex
+opening carb. is like two carbs. in one and both throttles always open and close together;

-is like a single carb. at small throttle positions with only the primary throttle opening and a
+whereas the progressive is like a single carb. at small throttle positions with only the

-twin carb. above approximately two thirds throttle, when the secondary throttle starts
+primary throttle opening, and a twin carb. above approximately two thirds throttle, when the

-define the exact settings and you should always match these carefully if you replace them.
+specification numbers define the exact settings and you should always match these carefully if

-Even small changes can give widely different Venturi, Auxilliary, and Jet settings, which may
+you replace them.
+Even small changes can give widely different Venturi, Auxiliary, and Jet

-make the difference between the car running properly or not... and just an incorrect float level
+settings, which may make the difference between the car running properly or not... and just an

 Air correction jets: 190 primary 180 secondary Main jets: